 Bustronome might just be the most delicious way to see the city.

 Bustronome arrived on these shores over the summer, having taken Paris by storm.
-The concept is simple, but effective: you hop aboard the bus for lunch or dinner, and whilst the bus ferries you around the city, you’ll dine on a gourmet meal with a French twist.
+The concept is simple, but effective: you hop aboard the bus for a sitting, and whilst the bus ferries you around the city, you’ll dine on a gourmet meal with a French twist.
 This means scoffing scallops as you speed past the Shard, which probably means it isn’t the best for those who get carsick.
 I also have questions like “where is the kitchen?”, but those are just minor details really.

 Location: departs from coach bay 40B, Victoria Embankment, WC2N 6PB.
 Nearest station is Embankment.
 Find a map on their site.

 Opening hours: vary depending on which sitting you choose – see them all here.

 Price: lunch is £65 per person (£85 with wine pairing); afternoon tea is £60 per person (£72 with champagne) and you can book it here; and, finally, dinner is £105 (£135 with wine) and you can book it here.